Opinion: Putin’s drone strategy reveals the cracks in Russia’s war machine

 Kremlin officials are focusing on increasing productivity, but it is a difficult task.
 The labor market is tight and firms must reorient their supply chains towards Asia.
 Many critical technologies and machines tools are harder to obtain.
 Companies can purchase parts from China or other trading partners, or tap into the growing “gray market” of components acquired via third countries.
 This can create quality control problems, particularly since many illicit supply chains produce shoddy or fake parts.
 These barriers show that Russia cannot achieve its goals using only domestic resources.

 Albatross is a good example of localizing production.
 It produces a version the Shahed in Alabuga, Tatarstan, with funding from VTB.
 This shows how drone production can be a lucrative business opportunity for new companies.
 In Russia, entrepreneurship can be encouraged during times of state need.
-Partnerships with foreign suppliers are a great way to quickly take proven designs and produce a local version.
+Partnerships with foreign suppliers are a great way to quickly take proven designs and produce a version.

 To achieve its goals, Russia must buy a large number of drones.